J. Marion Sims: Anesthesia

-One patient, named Lucy, nearly died from sepsis.
-He had operated on her without anesthetics in the presence of twelve doctors, following the experimental use of a sponge to wipe urine from the bladder during the procedure.
-She contracted sepsis because he left a sponge in her urethra and bladder.
-He did administer opium to the women after their surgery, which was accepted therapeutic practice of the day.
+Sims also committed other errors due to the incomplete knowledge about sanitation and infection in surgical theaters at the time.
+One patient, named Lucy, nearly died from sepsis after Sims operated on her in the presence of twelve doctors, experimentally using a sponge during the procedure to wipe urine from her bladder.
+Sims negligently left the sponge in her urethra and bladder.
+Although Sims eschewed using anesthesia during surgery, he did frequently administer opium to the women afterwards, which was an accepted therapeutic practice of the day.

-After the extensive experimental surgery, and complications, Sims finally perfected his technique.
-He repaired the fistulas successfully in Anarcha.
-He was the first to use silver as a suture, thus avoiding the infections associated with silk sutures.
-The silver-wire sutures, developed in 1849, were what allowed him to finally repair Anarcha's fistulas.
-Sims published an account of this in his surgical reports of 1852.
+Sims eventually perfected his technique.
+One of his key developments was the introduction in 1849 of silver wire as a suture, thus avoiding the infections associated with silk sutures, or the potential poisoning from using lead sutures (as Mettauer had done in 1838).
+Sims published an account of his successful repair of Anarcha's suture using the silver wire in his surgical reports of 1852.
 He proceeded to repair fistulas in several other enslaved black women.

-According to Durrenda Ojanuga, "Many white women came to Sims for treatment of vesicovaginal fistula after the successful operation on Anarcha.
-However, none of them, due to the pain, were able to endure a single operation."
-The Journal of Medical Ethics reports a case study of one white woman, whose fistula was repaired by Sims without the use of anesthesia, in a series of three operations carried out in 1849.
+According to Durrenda Ojanuga, after Sims' successful treatment of Anarcha, he was asked by many white women to repair vesicovaginal fistulas, but most of them were apparently unable to endure the pain of the operation.
+The Journal of Medical Ethics reports a case study of one white woman whose fistula was repaired by Sims without the use of anesthesia during a series of three operations in 1849.

 Sims later moved to New York to found a Woman's Hospital, where he performed the operation on white women.
-According to Ojanuga, Sims used anesthesia when conducting fistula repair on white women.
-But L. L. Wall, also writing for the Journal of Medical Ethics, states that as of 1857, Sims did not use anesthesia to perform fistula surgery on white women, citing a public lecture where Sims spoke to the New York Academy of Medicine on November 18, 1857.
-During this lecture, Sims said that he never used anesthesia for fistula surgery "because they are not painful enough to justify the trouble and risk attending their administration".
-While acknowledging this as shocking to modern sensibilities, Wall noted that Sims was expressing the contemporary sensibilities of the mid-1800s, particularly among surgeons who began their practice in the pre-anesthetic era.
+There are some discrepancies regarding whether he used anesthesia there.
+Ojanuga has claimed he did not, and L. L. Wall suggests that as of 1857 Sims did not use anesthesia to perform fistula surgery on white women, citing Sims' lecture to the New York Academy of Medicine of November 18 that year, wherein Sims asserted that he never used anesthesia for fistula surgery because the procedure was not painful enough to justify the risks of administering it.
+Wall notes that, while Sims' refusal to use anesthetic may seem shocking, he believes that this is a reflection of the contemporary sensibilities of the mid-1800s, particularly among surgeons who began their practice in the pre-anesthetic era.
+Nevertheless, the fact that white women were afforded the possibility to opt out of the procedure if they could not endure the pain, in comparison to the enslaved women used to develop the procedure, reinforces the prevalence of the aforementioned racist belief that black people do not feel as much pain as white people.

-Anarcha, Lucy, and Betsy, three of the enslaved black women experimented upon by Sims without consent, are memorialized in a statue entitled "Mothers of Gynecology", erected in Montgomery, Alabama, on September 24, 2021.